This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You may be given medicine to help you relax or make you drowsy.
 You will be taken to the operating room.
-Caregivers may give you general or local anesthesia to make you comfortable during surgery.
+Healthcare providers may give you general or local anesthesia to make you comfortable during surgery.

-- Caregivers will make an incision in your breast area.
+- Your surgeon will make an incision in your breast area.
 The lump and some breast tissue will be removed.
-Caregivers may remove a small amount of breast tissue around the lump or as much as ¼ of your breast.
+The surgeon may remove a small amount of breast tissue around the lump or as much as ¼ of your breast.
 Underarm lymph nodes may be taken out to check if the cancer has spread.
 Thin rubber tubes will be put into your skin to drain blood from your incision.
 The incisions will be closed with stitches and covered with bandages.

 You are taken to a room where your heart and breathing will be monitored.
 Do not get out of bed until your caregiver says it is okay.
 A bandage may cover wounds to help prevent infection.
 You may be able to go home after some time passes.
 An adult will need to drive you home and should stay with you for 24 hours.
 If you cannot go home, you will be taken to a hospital room.